 Staff Comments are provided throughout the document to explain proposed amendments.

-• Table 1.100-1: Adding "Special Use Permit" to table related to a temporary dwelling for hardships or on-site residence per ADC 10.440 - 10.510.
+• Table 1.100-1: Adding "Special Use Permit" related to a temporary dwelling for hardships or on-site residences to table as a Type I decision per ADC 10.440 - 10.510.